yingmingbao/yingmingbao.github.io/learn-management/CORPORATE_STRATEGY_Ansoff.md

 The concepts of strategy and of objectives are the keys to successful application of the method.

-the next few chapters will explore how product-market decisions relate to these concepts in practice.
+the next few s will explore how product-market decisions relate to these concepts in practice.

 a decision flow diagram will be constructed which applies the adaptive search method to the problem in hand.